Mithy

-Alfonso Aguirre Rodríguez, better known as Mithy, is a Spanish former professional League of Legends player, and current assistant coach for 100 Thieves.
+Alfonso Aguirre Rodríguez, better known as Mithy, is a Spanish former professional League of Legends player, and current assistant coach for FlyQuest.
 He joined Ninjas in Pyjamas in October 2013.
 He joined G2 on May 19, 2016, ahead of the 2016 Summer EU LCS split.
 He then joined Team SoloMid in 2018.
 In 2019 he played his final year in Origen before retiring to be a coach.